Donald Trump: Life After the Presidency

 During the time between the election in November and the inauguration of Joe Biden on January 20, 2021, Trump continued to perpetuate the falsehood that the election had been “stolen” and that he was the rightful winner, despite the fact that many of his advisors repeatedly told him that he was wrong.
 He insisted to his supporters that the election was fraudulent and that he could remain in office by undoing the results.

 On January 6, 2021, many Trump supporters gathered near the White House to hear the president speak at an event known as the “Stop the Steal” rally.
 Trump continued to push the false claims that the election was “rigged” and that he won it.
-He stated that he “would never concede.”
-He also suggested that Vice President Pence could object to the certification of the Electoral College vote, a procedural formality that was scheduled to take place in the US Capitol building on that day.
+He stated that he would "never concede.”
+He also suggested that Vice President Pence could halt the certification of the Electoral College vote, a procedural formality that was scheduled to take place in the US Capitol building on that day.

 For several hours that afternoon, a mob of Trump supporters violently invaded the US Capitol building, threatening to kill members of Congress and their staff, who hid inside.
 More than a hundred police officers were injured, and several rioters died—one shot by police and several from natural causes.
 Despite frantic pleas from members of Congress and some of his staff members, Trump refused to condemn or call off the riot, which he watched on television from the White House.
 Once the Capitol police finally regained control of the building later that night, members of Congress came out of their secure locations and formally voted to affirm the results of the Electoral College, making Joe Biden officially the president-elect.